Wanted to see if I could upload images too with shortcuts.

 It’s quite satisfying to have a list of tasks to be completed and to see the list becoming smaller as you get the job done.
 The first part of this shortcut puts together the list with regard to the creation of the perfect blog post.
 The second part of the list adds three more reminders to cover extra social network posts to tell the world about your blog post.

-You can follow this recipe for making a similar, more personalised version of the shortcut.
+You can follow this recipe in this shortcuts tutorial for making a similar, more personalised version of the shortcut.
 Or you can download the pre-made shortcut to your iOS device, make minimal changes to fit your purpose.

-If you don’t want to use an automated way of creating your list of tasks you can also use something like Drafts and use a simple list syntax.
+Shortcuts tutorial.
+If you don’t want an automated way of creating your list of tasks you can use something like Drafts.
+Use a simple list syntax instead.
 This gives you a very simple list to work with and no dates.
 There is also the notes application which you can create a list, but again you don’t get any due dates.
 The good thing about using this automated list creation as you see in this video is that it is free.
 You can download the Shortcuts app for free and reminders is already installed on your system.
 If you don’t mind paying for some software you might look at Omnifocus.
 I might make another version of this shortcut which sends the list into Omnifocus instead.
 I already have a Drafts action which takes a list and sends it into Omnifocus.
-The Shortcuts way of doing it is preferable because it allows you to choose which parts of the full list are relevant to the project you have in mind.
+The Shortcuts way of doing it is preferable.
+It allows you to choose which parts of the full list are relevant to the project you have in mind.

 There is that story going around about the mythical guy who automated everything with his job.
 He was a coder and went to extreme levels of automation.
 This even went to the point of an automated email message being sent to his wife if he was still hooked into his terminal at work at a certain time of the day.
 He added a made up excuse to go with it too.
 I suppose the message said something like he was going to be a little bit late for whatever reason.
 I hope the automation also included a countdown timer to kick him off his work computer and tell him to go home.
 The automation should also include a call to the mobility company so a car would be waiting for him to get into the train station or bus stop.
 Maybe he had a car which performed autonomous driving to the point of pulling up in front of the offices ready for him to jump in.
 The car would drive him home and send another more up-to-date email to say exactly what time he would be home.
 He did all of this to avoid work and do other stuff instead.
 Probably played computer games.